paperless-ngx/paperless-ngx/docs/api.md

 - `document_type`: Similar to correspondent.
 - `tags`: Similar to correspondent.
 Specify this multiple times to have multiple tags added to the document.
-- `owner`: An optional user ID to set as the owner.
 - `archive_serial_number`: An optional archive serial number to set.

 The endpoint will immediately return HTTP 200 if the document consumption